kubernetes/enhancements/keps/sig-cli/3895-kubectl-delete-interactivity/README.md

 The "Design Details" section below is for the real nitty-gritty.
 -->
-User passes `interactive` flag to kubectl delete command and all the resources planned to be deleted will be shown to the user as preview.
+When a user passes `--interactive`/`-i` flag to `kubectl delete` command, all the resources planned to be deleted will be shown to the user as preview.
 Command continues deletion process if user confirms by typing `y`.
 If user types `n` or any other value other than `y`, process will be cancelled and command returns a message with zero exit code.